 Victory Pig Pizza

 I put up this little page a few years ago just for my high school classmates, and for some reason, it started coming up on the first page of search results Google when searching on the phrase "Victory Pig".
 It may have been because Victory Pig didn't have their own website.
-Now they not only have their own website, you can visit their site to order a tray of 12 frozen/wrapped slices and have it delivered anywhere in the nation!
+Now they have their own website and for a while they allowed people to have it shipped, but that is no longer the case.

-If you came here to order a pizza, check on hours of operation, or find the location of Victory Pig Pizza in Wyoming, PA.
+If you want order a pizza, check on hours of operation, or find the location of Victory Pig Pizza in Wyoming, PA.
 Here is the information you're looking for:

 905 Wyoming Ave